microsoft/webpack-project-references-alias/README.md

   },
   module: {
     rules: [
-      { test: /\.ts$/, loader: "ts-loader", options: {transpileOnly: true} }
+      { test: /\.ts$/, loader: "ts-loader", options: { transpileOnly: true } }
     ]
   }
 };
 ```

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a
 Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us
 the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.